Open Search

 Can’t decide between mental health counselor vs psychologist?
 Fortunately, there are a variety of job options for those interested in the field of mental health counseling, with something to fit every unique interest and skill set of a licensed mental health counselor.

-Read on to learn more about the numerous career paths you as a licensed professional counselor can pursue after earning your master's in clinical mental health counseling.
+Read on to learn more about the numerous career paths you, as a licensed professional counselor, can pursue after earning your master's in clinical counseling psychology.

 Careers in Clinical Settings